Menu

 • Tailor recruitment strategies: Develop sex-specific recruitment strategies that address the unique needs and motivations of men and women.

-• Simplify the recruitment process: Make the initial steps of the recruitment process as easy and accessible as possible to minimize barriers to participation.
+• Simplify the recruitment process: Make the initial steps as easy and accessible as possible to minimize barriers to participation.

 By addressing these challenges and implementing targeted recruitment strategies, researchers can improve male representation in behavioral clinical trials, leading to more generalizable findings and the development of more effective interventions for men’s health.
 This study serves as a valuable reminder that understanding the specific factors influencing participation among different demographic groups is crucial for conducting rigorous and impactful health research.